 More often than not those great foreclosure deals are actual preforclosures.
 A preforeclosure is a home where the bank has initiated foreclosure proceedings.
 The actual foreclosure will happen if the owner is unable or unwilling to pay what is owed the bank.
 If a home goes through all the way to foreclosure (they often do not for various reasons) it will be auctioned off at the county courthouse steps.

 My suggestion would be to purchase the home when it is listed by an agent after the preforeclosure.
-Then you will be able to get inspections with Asbestos Testing in Brisbane and make sure everything is ready and done, and the title insurance and a mortgage that should protect you from most of the issues with preforeclosures.
+Then you will be able to get inspections and make sure everything is ready and done, and the title insurance and a mortgage that should protect you from most of the issues with preforeclosures.

 In many cases the preforeclosure is taken back or purchased by the primary lender and then put back on the market with a Realtor at a later point.
 The banks will typically clear up any other liens, bring the home up to a basic condition, evict any occupants (or pay them to leave) and then list it for something a little below the market price.
 For most purchasers, a foreclosure listed with an agent is the best way to purchase as the risk is less and obtaining a mortgage is possible.